-Based on the Hausman test results for Specialty Retail rent payments model, the Fixed Effect model was chosen.
-For the F&B airport income model, the Random Effect model is more suitable.
-The choice of Fixed Effect model for airport income from Specialty Retail means that any deviation in contract structure from the average tendency is explained by individuality and each terminal's specific characteristics.
-For F&B, any deviation from average tendency is explained by random factors on the contrary.
+Based on the results of the Hausman test for Specialty retail rent payments model Fixed effect model was chosen.
+For the F&B airport income model the Random effect model is more suitable.
+The choice of Fixed effect model for airport income from Specialty retail means that any deviation in contract structure from the average tendency is explained by individuality and specific characteristic of the terminal.
+For F&B, on the contrary any deviation from average tendency is explained by random factors.
 67% of the variance in Specialty Retail rent payments to the airport is due to differences across terminals (rho in the Table 4).